ryan4yin/nixos-and-flakes-book/docs/development/distributed-building.md

 ## Distributed Building

-Distributed building can speed up the build process by make use of multiple machines.
+Distributed building can speed up the build process by utilizing multiple machines.

-NixOS's official cache.nixos.org provides the vast majority of caches for the X86_64 architecture, so distributed builds are generally not very useful for ordinary NixOS users.
+For ordinary NixOS users, distributed building is generally not very useful because NixOS's official `cache.nixos.org` provides the vast majority of caches for the `x86_64` architecture.

-Distributed building is of great application value only in scenarios where there is no cache available:
+Distributed building is of great value in scenarios where there is no cache available, such as:

-1. Users of RISC-V or ARM64 architectures (especially RISC-V), because there are very few caches for these two architectures in the official cache repository, which often requires a lot of local compilation.
+1. Users of `RISC-V` or `ARM64` architectures (especially `RISC-V`), because there are very few caches for these two architectures in the official cache repository, which often requires a lot of local compilation.
-2. Users who customize the system a lot, because the packages in the official cache repository are all default configurations, if you change the build parameters, then the official cache is not applicable, then you need to compile locally.
-   2. For instance, in the embedded scenario, there is often a need for customization of the underlying kernel, drivers, etc., which leads to the need for local compilation.
+2. Users who customize the system a lot, because the packages in the official cache repository are all default configurations.
+If you change the build parameters, then the official cache is not applicable, and you need to compile locally.
+For instance, in the embedded scenario, there is often a need for customization of the underlying kernel, drivers, etc., which leads to the need for local compilation.

-### Configure distributed building
+### Configure Distributed Building

-Currently, there is no official documentation for this, and I have listed some recommended reference documents at the end of this chapter, along with my distributed build configuration (a NixOS Module):
+Currently, there is no official documentation for distributed building.
+However, I have listed some recommended reference documents at the end of this chapter, along with my distributed build configuration (a NixOS Module).

 ```nix
 { ... }: {